Challenges

 GFA concept and services

-GFA understands public administration reform (PAR) objectives as improving procedures, processes, structures and management skills in order to enhance the integrity, efficiency, effectiveness, or legitimacy of state action.
-PAR can aim at enabling partner countries to comply with international agreements in a transparent and efficient way.
-Finally, it should make service delivery more efficient, geared towards citizens' needs, or meet criteria such as transparency, integrity, legitimacy or the rule of law.
+© tong2530 | stock.adobe.com GFA understands PAR as improving procedures, processes, structures and management skills in order to enhance the integrity, efficiency, effectiveness, and legitimacy of state action.
+PAR aims at enabling partner countries to improve service delivery, and makes it more efficient and geared towards citizens’ needs.
+This will result in better access of vulnerable groups to such services and in meeting the criteria of public integrity, legitimacy and the rule of law.

-A variety of donors have contracted GFA for assessing and developing the capacities of actors at the national level, e.g. centre of government entities and key ministries, state agencies such as public service agencies or public administration reform units, independent oversight institutions such as supreme audit agencies or ombudsmen.
+A variety of donors have contracted GFA for assessing and developing the capacities of actors at the national level, e.g. center of government entities and key ministries, state agencies such as public service agencies or public administration reform units, independent oversight institutions such as supreme audit agencies or ombudsmen.
 Our teams of experts have also been entrusted with the implementation of reform efforts at sub-national levels, e.g. capacity development of municipal administrations on result-based management, service delivery procedures or human resource management.

 Contact